chaoss/grimoirelab-sirmordred/docker/README.md

 ## setup.cfg

-The Mordred's configuration file have several sections but don't panic, it is easier than you may think at a glance.
+SirMordred's configuration file have several sections but don't panic, it is easier than you may think at a glance.

 First, we define the project name.
 The only thing you need to modify here is